matthiaslang/jackychess/docs/uciparameter.md

     option name useTTCache type check default true
 ## Search
 Parameter that influence search.
-### searchalg
-the search algorithm to use.
-Only for development testing.

-default value: STABLE

-#### Declaration
-    option name searchalg type combo default STABLE var MTDF var STABLE
 ### activatePvsSearch
 should principal variation search be used